SquidIndustries/AndroidCarAudioDock/README.md

 AndroidCarAudioDock
 ===================

-Software for running a audio dock using Android Open Accessory Protocol 2.
+Software for running a USB audio dock using Android Open Accessory Protocol 2.
 USB audio over AOA2 is supported on all android devices 4.1 and up.

 ### Current Features/limitations